 A qualified juvenile defense attorney who is familiar with the juvenile courts may be able to intervene early in an effort to keep the case in juvenile court.

 There are severe risks and consequences to you or your child’s case going to adult court rather than juvenile court.
 Contact a qualified Los Angeles County juvenile defense attorney to discuss your or your child’s case.
-For a free and confidential consultation, you can call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, you can call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.